Re: Stock Replies to Stock Media: Authentically Queer RelationshipsCreators

 An interview series with LGBTQIA+ visual creators & Re: Stock contributors

-Re: Stock contributor and Los Angeles-based creator Shannon Beveridge talks about her inspiration for her collection and discusses how learning every day is the key to achieving authenticity in content creation.
+Re: Stock contributor and Los Angeles-based creator Shannon Beveridge talks about her inspiration for her Authentically Queer Relationships collection, and discusses how learning every day is the key to achieving authenticity in content creation.